grousewood-games/solforge/docs/rules.md

   - `Human` will allow the user play both turns.
 Great for parties.
 - The Player options determine what deck will be used in the game for each side.
   - `Pre-Con` will allow you to choose a pre-made deck (selected in another screen).
   - `Random` will choose a random pre-constructed deck.
+This can be fine-tuned in the Advanced menu.
   - `Scramble` will pick a deck of 30 unique cards.
 A true dogs breakfast!
   - `Load File` will let you load a deck file you created in the deck builder.
+- See the [Advanced](#advanced-options) section for details on that submenu.
 - The `Next` button will accept the choices and continue.

 If either player selected the `Pre-Con` option, a screen will be presented to select the deck.
 The top left will indicate which player is currently picking.